zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5.md

 2. Created a new Autonomous Data Warehouse instance
 3. Downloaded the Connection Wallet for your Autonomous Data Warehouse.

-## Objectives
+### Objectives
 - Learn how to connect a desktop analytics tool to the powerful Autonomous Data Warehouse
 - Learn how to secure a desktop client connection to Autonomous Data Warehouse
-- Learn how to create a simple data visualization project with Oracle Data Visualization Desktop
+- Learn how to create a simple data visualization project with Oracle Analytics Desktop
 - Learn how to access and gain insights from data in the Autonomous Data Warehouse

-## Required Artifacts
+#### Required Artifacts
-- Installation of Oracle Data Visualization Desktop (free with Autonomous Data Warehouse).
+- Installation of Oracle Oracle Analytics Desktop (free with Autonomous Data Warehouse).
 If you already have Data Visualization Desktop installed, please check the version.
 The recommended version is 12.2.5.0.0 to connect to your Oracle Autonomous Data Warehouse.
 - Access to an existing Autonomous Data Warehouse instance

-# Set Up Local Data Visualization Desktop Environment in Windows
+## Set Up Local Data Visualization Desktop Environment in Windows

 #### **STEP 1: Installing Oracle Data Visualization Desktop on a Windows Desktop**